-We are closely monitoring the impact of the COVID-19 pandemic on all aspects of our business.
+We continue to closely monitor the impact of the COVID-19 pandemic on all aspects of our business.
 The outbreak of COVID-19 in many countries, including the United States, has adversely impacted economic activity.
-The effect of the outbreak has been rapidly evolving and, as cases of COVID-19 have continued to be identified, most states and municipalities have reacted by instituting quarantines, mandating business and school closures, requiring restrictions on travel, "shelter-in-place" and/or "stay-at-home" orders, and imposing restrictions on the types of businesses that may continue to operate.
+As cases of COVID-19 have continued to increase, most states and municipalities have reacted by instituting, extending or reinstating quarantines, mandating business and school closures, requiring restrictions on travel, "shelter-in-place" and/or "stay-at-home" orders, and imposing restrictions on the types of businesses that may continue to operate.
 These containment measures generally do not apply to businesses, like ours, which are designated as "essential," but may apply to certain of our tenants, employees, vendors, lenders and joint venture partners.